ApexTheCactus/Kraylites/masterdoc.md

 Their primary form of locomotion and interaction with their environment is through self-generated magnetic fields, allowing them to float above the ground and extend bits of themselves in the form of magnetized nanoparticles to manipulate their environment.

-They have two primary forms of energy generation to fuel their existence: smaller Kraylites rely on radiosynthesis for energy, while larger beings utilize a form of piezoelectric energy generation after growing to sufficient size to sustain it.
+All Kraylites have two primary forms of energy generation to fuel their existence: smaller Kraylites rely on radiosynthesis for energy, while larger beings utilize a form of piezoelectric energy generation after growing to sufficient size to sustain it.

 Their primary method of nutrient intake is through "rooting," a process remarkably similar to tree growth in which the individual Kraylite plants itself within the ground, branching crystalline roots under the soil to leech nutrients from the surrounding area, and growing "branches" above ground to facilitate radiosynthesis.
 A Kraylite in the process of rooting undergoes a state of hibernation, often remaining rooted for years, in some cases growing for centuries.
 This causes the formation of Kraylite "groves" in which large amounts of Kraylites gather in a particularly nutrient-rich area to root for many years at a time, creating something akin to a crystal forest.